-Volunteers work independently around the facility doing light cleaning duties such dusting, snow shoveling, lawn maintenance, and they also assist with event set-up and tear down.
+Volunteers work independently around the facility doing light cleaning duties such as dusting, snow shoveling, lawn maintenance, and they also assist with event set-up and tear down.
 Opportunities are available throughout the year between 8:00 a.m. to 4:00 p.m., Monday to Friday.
 Flexible shifts are available.

-Various administration tasks such as front desk greeter, organizing files, preparing mail outs, and data inputting are available.
+Various administration tasks such as a front desk greeter, organizing files, preparing mail outs, and data inputting are available.
 Volunteers would need to be available for 2-3 hour shifts weekly for a minimum of 6 months.
 Most shifts are during the week from Monday to Friday between 8:00 a.m. to 4:00 p.m. throughout the year.